canonical/testflinger/docs/reference/device-connector-types.rst

      - This device connector is used for Lenovo OEM devices running certain versions of OEM supported images that can use a recovery partition to recover not only the same image, but in some cases, other OEM image versions as well.
    * - ``hp_oemscript``
      - This device connector is used for HP OEM devices running certain versions of OEM supported images that can use a recovery partition to recover not only the same image, but in some cases, other OEM image versions as well.
+   * - ``oem_autoinstall``
+     - This device connector is used for OEM PC platforms starting from Ubuntu 24.04.
+It executes image-deploy.sh script and consumes autoinstall configuration files to complete the installation.
    * - ``zapper_iot``
      - This device connector is used for provisioning ubuntu-core to ARM IoT devices.
 It could be provision by set device to download mode or override seed partition and do recovery.
    * - ``zapper_kvm``